 - Education Office SBE

 - Education Office FHML

 - Education Office FPN

 - SSC Information Desk, tel.
 043-3885388

+- EER programme: www.maastrichtuniversity.nl > Support > During your studies > Your registration at Maastricht University > Maastricht University regulations

-2.4 Admission requirements for master's programmes (Article 7.30, paragraph b. through e.)
+2.4 Admission requirements for master's programmes (Article 7.30b through 7.30e)

-The admission requirements for the master's degree programmes are defined in Article 7.30, paragraph b. through e. and the EER of the relevant study programme.
+The admission requirements for the master's degree programmes are defined in Article 7.30b through 7.30e and the EER of the relevant study programme.
 Students will be admitted to one of the master's degree programmes if they meet the entrance requirements for the programme, as decreed by the programme's institutional management, defined in the EER of the relevant degree programme.

-Further, some degree programmes offer Pre-master's programmes to eliminate deficiencies in the student's previous education (Article 7.30c).
-These Pre-masters can vary in scope but are at maximum 60 ECTS.
-Students enrolled in these Pre-masters have the same rights as bachelor's students and are thus in principle eligible for student finance from DUO.
-The Pre-master's student does not pay tuition fees but a fee for their program in accordance with Article 5 of the UM Enrolment Provisions 2021/22.
+Further, some degree programmes offer pre-master's programmes to eliminate deficiencies in the student's previous education (Article 7.30e).
+These premasters can vary in scope but are at maximum 60 ECTS.
+Students enrolled in these pre-masters have the same rights as bachelor's students and are thus in principle eligible for student finance from DUO.
+The pre-master's student does not pay tuition fees but a fee for their programme in accordance with Article 5 of the UM Enrolment Provisions 2022/2023.